The-cheater/Trinetra/README.md

 ## 🔧 Customization

-### Adding New Pages
+### Adding New Pages (Next.js)
-1. Create component in `src/pages/`
+1. Create a new file under `app/pages/YourPage.tsx`
-2. Add route in `src/App.jsx`
-3. Update navigation if needed
+2. Wire it in `app/page.tsx` navigation/state if part of SPA-like flow

 ### Styling
-- Modify CSS variables in `src/App.css`
+- Modify CSS variables in `app/globals.css`
 - Use consistent color palette
 - Follow component patterns